Helaman 7-12

 The Lord wants me to remember Him.

-Read together Helaman 7:20–21, and ask the children what they think it means to forget God.
-Explain that the word forget can also mean “to neglect” or “ignore.”
-Display a picture of the Savior, and invite the children to draw things they might spend too much time doing that could cause them to forget the Lord.
-Put their drawings in front of the picture of Jesus.
+• To start a conversation about remembering the Lord, you could tell your children about a time when you forgot something.
+Let them share similar experiences of their own.
+Then you could read together Helaman 7:20–21 and ask your children what they think it means to forget God.
+(Explain that the word forget can also mean “to neglect” or “ignore.”)
+Maybe your children could draw pictures of things that could cause us to forget the Lord and use their drawings to cover a picture of Jesus.
 Ask the children to think of things they can do each day to remember Heavenly Father and Jesus.
-As they share their thoughts, take away the drawings one by one until the picture of the Savior is revealed.
+As they share their thoughts, they could take away the drawings one by one until the picture of the Savior is revealed.

 Friend August 2020 “Family Night Fun”